George B. Duncan: Military career

 He was stationed in Cuba during the Spanish–American War, and he served with distinction during the Philippine–American War, helping to organize the Philippine Scouts.

+After a term on the General Staff, Duncan reported to France in June 1917, two months after the American entry into World War I, where he served as the commander of the 26th Infantry Regiment, part of the 1st Division of the American Expeditionary Forces (AEF).
+In September he was given command of the 1st Brigade, 1st Division.

+He remained in this appointment until May 1918 when he was selected by General John J. Pershing, his classmate at West Point who was now in command of the AEF, to take over the 77th Division.
+The first of the National Army divisions to arrive in France, the 77th began training with the British forces in northern France and Belgium where it soon gained a reputation as a first-class unit.

-After a term on the General Staff, Duncan reported to France in June 1917, two months after the American entry into World War I, where he served as the commander of the 77th Division.
-After having been relieved over concerns about his physical condition, Duncan successfully convinced John J. Pershing to return him to command.
-In October 1918, Duncan relieved William P. Burnham as commander of the 82nd Division, and participated in the Meuse-Argonne Offensive.
+After having been relieved over concerns about his physical condition, Duncan successfully convinced Pershing to return him to command.
+In October 1918, Duncan relieved Major General William P. Burnham as commander of the 82nd Division, and participated in the Meuse-Argonne Offensive.

 As a result of his service in World War I, he received numerous decorations, including the Croix de Guerre with two palms and a star and status as a Commander in the Legion of Honor from France, status as a Companion of Order of the Bath from the United Kingdom, and the Army Distinguished Service Medal from the United States.
 The citation for his DSM reads:

 Duncan and fellow Major General Campbell King were the first two Americans ever honored with the Croix de Guerre.
 Duncan commanded the Seventh Corps Area from 1922 until 1925.

 Personal life

 Duncan married Mary Kercheval on October 23, 1895.
 The couple had two sons: Daniel, born in 1901, and Henry, born in 1903.
 Daniel, however, died as a child in 1906.

 Duncan retired from military service in 1925.
-He is buried in Lexington, Kentucky.
+He is buried in Section D, Lot 120 in the Lexington Cemetery in Lexington, Kentucky.